victorg1991/liferay-docs/develop/tutorials/articles/mobile/02-ios-apps-with-liferay-screens/14-creating-ios-list-screenlets-advanced.markdown

 instance, and then register it to your collection view outlet.
 For example, the `doRegisterCellNibs` method in `BookmarkListView_default_collection` creates a `UINib` instance and registers it to its `UICollectionView` outlet (`collectionView`).
-Also note that this method uses the constant `let BookmarkCellId = "bookmarkCell"` for its cell reuse ID, instead of a hardcoded string.
+Also note that this method uses the `BookmarkCellId` constant for its cell reuse ID, instead of a hardcoded string.
 This is suggested in the
 [Avoid Hard Coded Elements](/develop/tutorials/-/knowledge_base/7-0/ios-best-practices#avoid-hard-coded-elements) section of
 [the best practices tutorial](/develop/tutorials/-/knowledge_base/7-0/ios-best-practices):